 Armored Brigade takes the best out of classics of real time tactics wargames such as the Close Combat Steel Panthers series.
-From a top-down perspective, the player controls his units as his struggles against the opposing forces in this bleak world of Cold War going hot in the year of 1987.
-The maps themselves are faithfully reproduced terrains of Germany taken from satellites photos as well as other sources.
-The infamous Fulda Gap sector is realistically presented in the Armored Brigade.
-The maximum battle size is about 15x15 kilometers overall.
+From a top-down perspective, the player controls his units as his struggles against the opposing forces in this bleak world of Cold War going hot.
+The maps themselves are faithfully reproduced terrains of Germany and other countries of Europe taken from satellites photos as well as other sources.
+For example, the infamous Fulda Gap sector is realistically presented in the Armored Brigade.

-The current release of the game features Armed Forces of several nations.
-Including such countries as Finland, France, West Germany, Italy, Netherlands, Norway, Sweden, UK, USA, USSR and the SFR Yugoslavia.
+The the game features Armed Forces of several nations.
+Including such countries as Finland, West Germany, UK, USA, USSR and East Germany.
 Both the land as well as the air components of the respective Armed Forces are featured in the video game.
 Fire Support mechanic is provided, with both off-map and in-map artillery units being present.
 Furthermore, several types of munitions are available, including the infamous DPICM (Dual-Purpose Improved Conventional Munition) and smoke shells.
 It is possible to lay down minefields via artillery strikes.
 Players can call in air support, not only ground attack airplanes and helicopters but also initiate air-to-air engagement situations.
 In defence scenario operations; field fortifications such as foxholes and bunkers can be constructed, but these can be breached using special assault engineering equipment.